robregan/blog-new/README.md

+had to move this from an older repo. https://github.com/robregan/blog-app too many weird errors and I was too deep into changes so I started over.

 # Markdown Blog

   This Blog will allow you to add an article, edit and delete it.
 It also comes with a markdown section so you can use *fancy syntax!*